soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 * How many teams will be working on the database?
   * If the answer is more than 1, maybe this approach is not for you.

-So your team starts working in the new approach and realize that your code will be duplicated in your new repository and in the old one, you and your team decide to do some shared libraries to put common things together and available for everyone: entities, repositories and even services are going to be shared.
+So your team start working on the new approach and realize that your code will be duplicated in your new repository and in the old one, you and your team decide to do some shared libraries to put common things together and available for everyone: entities, repositories and even services are going to be shared.
 You don't want to duplicate code right?
 Well... in the end no, but you could create a worse situation than duplicate code.